 - Car Forfeiture Recovery Actions

 - Consecutive Sentences

 - Mandatory Minimum Sentence – non-felony DWI

 Most people arrested for DWI are aware of the court date in the criminal case.

-But most are not aware that it’s your responsibility to challenge the driver’s license revocation within 60 days, by serving and filing a Petition for Judicial Review.
+But most are not aware that it’s your responsibility to challenge the driver’s license revocation within 60 days.
+That means serving and filing a Petition for Judicial Review.
 You’ll need an attorney to help with that.

-And any DWI Plate Impoundment must be challenged within 60 days also.
+And any DWI Plate Impoundment challenge must be within 60 days also.

-Most DWI Vehicle Forfeitures are administrative and must be challenged within 60 days.
+Most DWI Vehicle Forfeitures are administrative.
+You must challenge them within 60 days, too.